What Is Test Automation?

 Test automation is a perfect solution for common, repetitive, and high-volume testing.
 Coordinating and managing testing are now becoming much easier with Perfecto.
 You can track and share testing results from a single, centralized location.

 This gives you more thorough test coverage, because more testing can be accomplished.
 While there is definitely manual work still involved in testing, using Perfecto improves the accuracy and coverage of testing for teams competing in an increasingly fast-paced software market.

-To learn more about how Perfecto can simplify and improve testing at every stage of the development cycle, start your free trial today.
+To learn more about how Perfecto can simplify and improve all types of testing at every stage of the development cycle, start your free trial today.